Skip to main content

 1. Roles

-The union of everything your composable roles grant at the relevant scope (organization or team).
+The union of everything your organization and team roles grant at the relevant scope.
 This is the ceiling on what you can do.

 2. Item sharing